Agent Home

 - DELETE /users/:id - delete user

-Use Express.js and follow our existing patterns in src/api/
+Use Express.js and follow our existing patterns in src/api/Tips for effective prompts:

 - Be specific about what you want